The Rollright Stones

 HERITAGE HIGHLIGHTS: What really makes the Rollright Stones fascinating are the legends associated with the site.

-The main circle is in a small clearing just behind a belt of trees atop the ridge.
-The circle measures about one hundred feet across, and the stones themselves are fairly small, ranging from several inches high to almost 9 feet.
+The stone circle is in a small clearing just behind a belt of trees atop the ridge.
+The circle measures about one hundred feet across (31m), and the stones are fairly small, ranging from several inches high to almost 9 feet tall.
 Perhaps because of the secluded location, the circle has an atmosphere of quiet mystery.
 The circle is also known as the King's Men.

 The King Stone